pringyy/OGRE/INSTALLATIONGUIDE.md

 *  WRITE MORE EXPLANATION

 **Configuration 4.6 (optional):** How to change API encryption keys
-*  On your repository open the file [cs17-main//Website/Ogre/points/APIcalls.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/points/APIcalls.py).
+*  On your Django Application open the file [cs17-main/Website/Ogre/points/APIcalls.py](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/points/APIcalls.py).
-*  There have a variable <APIkeys>
-*  Change to any key to like
+*  On **line 12** you can chenge the variable 'APIkeys' to any sequence of characters you like.
-*  And then in the moodle side, change the api key in the directory /moodle/include/config.php
+*  And then on the moodle server, change the api key in the directory moodle/include/config.php
-*  There have a variable <$api_key>
-*  change the key that must be same you changed in the Django side
+*  It has the same variable name 'APIkeys' and you need to make sure it is the same sequence of chracters as the variables in the Django server.

 **Configuration 4.7 (optional):** You can configure our Django application further in many different ways.
 If you are unfamiliar with how to do so, I would study these guides to understand how the technologies we use work to make additonal changes to our implementation:
 *  [See Django guide](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)